UTexas

 SOC 307K.
 Fertility and Reproduction.

 Same as Women's and Gender Studies 301 (Topic 20).
 Explores the when, why, how, and with whom Americans bear children, and how the United States compares to other developed and developing countries in the world.
 Subjects include infertility and its treatments, the ethics of surrogacy and international adoption, voluntary childlessness, the rapid rise of nonmarital childbearing in the United States and other countries, the politics of childbirth, the risks of maternal morbidity and mortality in developed and developing countries, and the declining populations and rapid aging of rich countries including Japan, Italy, and Spain where many women have stopped having children.
-Three lecture hours a week for one semester.
-Only one of the following may be counted: Sociology 307K, 308 (Topic: Fertility and Reproduction), Women's and Gender Studies 301 (Topic: Fertility and Reproduction), 301 (Topic 20).
+Three lecture hours or two lecture hours and one discussion hour a week for one semester.
+Sociology 307K and Women's and Gender Studies 301 (Topic 20) may not both be counted.

 SOC 307L.
 Gender, Race, and Class in American Society.